alvarocampioni/projects_manager/README.md

 # Security
 Has two levels of access: `Admin` and `User`.
-- Admins: Can manage all Users and their Projects.
+- Admins: Can visualize all registered users, delete users and manage other admins.
-- Users: Only access their own Projects.
+- Users: Only access their own account and projects.
-Authentication and Authorization based on generated JWT tokens.
+Authentication and Authorization based on generated JWT tokens to securely transmit information.

 # Run Locally